Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Materials and Methods

 \subsubsection{Quantifying activity}

-To characterise an active agent in the solvent, we will define adimensional numbers such as the Reynolds number and the P\'eclet number.
-For this, we will need to establish the viscosity $\eta$ of the fluid. $\eta$ can be numerically computed in a DPD fluid, as recently shown in Ref.\cite{Panoukidou2021}, or estimated via a mean field, as in Warren and Groot \cite{Groot}.
+To characterise a microwimmer in the solvent, we will define dimensionless numbers such as the Reynolds number and the P\'eclet number.
+For this, we will need to establish the viscosity $\eta$ of the fluid. $\eta$ can be numerically computed in a DPD fluid, as recently shown in ref. \cite{Panoukidou2021}, or estimated via a mean field, as in Warren and Groot \cite{Groot}.
 In our work, we follow the second approach, according to which the DPD solvent kinematic viscosity $\nu$, defined as $\frac{\eta}{\rho}$, can be computed as

 where the diffusion coefficient $D_{sol}$ is

 For more details, see Warren and Groot \cite{Groot}.
 Note that in MPCD the viscosity can be computed as $\eta = 16.05 \, \sqrt{m_0k_B T}/a_0^2$, where $m_0$ and $a_0$ are the mass and the size of the cell used in MPCD algorithm.
 See \cite{StarkPeclet,Noguchi2005,Kikuchi2003,Tuzel2003} for more details.